-With Article Recommendations enabled on your web forms, when an end user makes a help request through your help center, they receive a list of suggested articles that may help them self-solve their issue.
+With autoreplies enabled on your web forms, when an end user makes a help request through your help center, they receive a list of suggested articles that may help them self-solve their issue.
 As soon as they submit their request, an automated pop-up window appears on screen:

 In this window, the end user can:

-- Click Open article to view the complete article in your help center in a new tab.
+- Click the article title to view the complete article in your help center in a new tab.
 See below for more information on this option’s behavior.

-- Click No if the suggested article did not help solve the problem, or click Yes if they were able to self-solve with the suggested article.
+- Click No, I need help if the suggested article did not help solve the problem, or click Yes, close my request if they were able to self-solve with the suggested article.

 - View any videos embedded in the article.

-When the end user clicks the Open article link, the article opens in a new tab, along with a modal allowing them to perform a number of related actions:
+When the end user opens the article, it opens in a new tab, along with a pop-up window allowing them to perform a number of related actions:

 While viewing the full article, a modal appears allowing them to perform a number of related actions, including:

-- Clicking the request number to view to their help request in a new tab.
+- Clicking the support request number to view their help request in a new tab.

 - Clicking Yes, close my request to close the help request.
 If the end user clicks this button, they should not expect to receive any more communication about the request.